-We all may think we know what body language is, but do we really pay that much attention to what our own visual communication is saying to someone else?
+We all may think we know what body language is, but do we really pay that much attention to what our own visual communication says to someone else?
 This is true in business relationships as well as personal ones.
-You may be saying something totally different with your non-verbal communications than what you are trying to convey with your words.
+You may be saying something totally different from your non-verbal communications than what you are trying to convey with your words.
 These kinds of “silent messages” are something we all need to be aware of.

-Body language is most often controlled by the subconscious mind, so it takes practice to control what your body is portraying.
-The body, if left to it’s own uncontrolled actions, will reveal the attitude and feelings from deep inside.
+The subconscious mind most often controls body language, so it takes practice to control what your body is portraying.
+If left to its own uncontrolled actions, the body will reveal the attitude and feelings from deep inside.
 This may not be the same picture you are trying to paint with your words.

 Be sure to set the stage with a positive sign of self-assurance.

 Remember what it’s like when the person you are speaking with is looking everywhere but at you.
 Without eye contact, you’re telling them that they aren’t important or that you are not confident in what you’re saying.
 So be sure to look at their face…not too intensely because you don’t want to make them uncomfortable, but a natural look into their eyes.
 There are some cultures where this is not appropriate, so be aware of some of the differences.